Key Points for Parents

 Evaluate your teen’s readiness.
 Talk with your teen about personal responsibility, ability to follow rules and any other concerns before beginning the learning-to-drive process.

 Get informed.
-A lot has changed since you earned your driver's license.
+A lot has changed since you earned your driver’s license.
 Graduated driver licensing (GDL), driver education, license restrictions and supervised practice driving are all part of today’s licensing process.
-And the state sets parameters throughout a three-stage licensing process for young drivers, such as times of day they can drive and how many passengers they can carry.
+And the state sets parameters throughout a multi-stage licensing process for young drivers, such as times of day they can drive and how many passengers they can carry.

 AAA can help you understand what is involved in earning a license in Maryland.
 A great place to start is with Dare to Prepare, an online workshop that gives you the basics on the licensing process.
-In addition, your club may offer a Dare to Prepare workshop for parents and teens in your area.

 - What does it take to be a safe driver?
 What do you do?